'Loudest thunder ever': Hundreds without power as storm hits Queenstown

 Aurora Energy says a lightning strike at the Frankton grid exit point caused the power to go out in Queenstown, Glenorchy, Frankton and parts of Arrowtown.

-"We will keep you updated about when we expect power to be back in other areas."
+By 9am power had been restored to most areas, including the Queenstown CBD, the Remarkables, Arrowtown and Glenorchy.

-Aurora said the outage had affected at least 200 customers; however, Newshub is reporting more than 1000 are without power.
+Aurora said the outage had affected at least 200 customers; however, Newshub is reporting more than 1000 were without power.

-Waka Kotahi says some traffic lights are not working because of the outage.
-"Give way rules apply, road users are advised to take extra care."
+The Queenstown-Lakes District Council says the Glenorchy-Queenstown Rd is closed at Boundary Creek due to a washed-out culvert, and is warning that heavy rain may cause other slips in the area.

-The Queenstown-Lakes District Council is warning heavy rain may cause other slips in the area.
+The QLDC said the slip was large with lots of debris and the road was likely to remain closed all day.

 A Lake Hayes Estate resident said there was a massive lightning flash and thunder clap at 7am, like she had never heard before.